 External Third Parties

-Service providers (IONOS) for website hosting and web services.
+- Service providers (1&1 IONOS) for website hosting and web services based in Germany.

 YOUR LEGAL RIGHTS

 You have the right to:

 Request access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.